Please note that Tapas no longer supports Internet Explorer.

 Lavenza was about to open her mouth when the door to the inn creaked open.
 It was my father.

-“Are you out and walking about, Esther?”
-He walked up to our table.
-“You must be my daughter’s new friends, please take good care of her.”
-A handsome smile appeared in front of us.
 I didn’t notice this before, but he was rather tall.
 Standing half a head higher than even the tall Noel.
 His forearm muscles bulged, showing off well-defined veins as he held a bag.
 It looked heavy.

 They turned to me, unsure what to say in this situation.
 I put my finger in front of my mouth.

+Her voice pitched weirdly.
 “A-ah, yes!
 We will make sure to do that.”
-Her voice pitched weirdly.

-“Of course”, Noel took a pause in his sentence, “sir.”
+“Of course,” Noel took a pause in his sentence, “sir.”

-“Haha, you befriended some energetic kids again.”
+“Haha, you befriended some energetic people again.”
 He patted my head.
 “Well, let me make myself scarce, you guys have fun.”
 The stairs creaked under the combined weight of my father and his bag full of stuff.

 Silence filled the room where only the three of us used.
 The other guests had already started their day or were sleeping in.